ryantd42/NY-Legislative-Git/2023/A3719A-2023/bill.md

   9. TO HEAVY DUTY VEHICLES USED FOR AGRICULTURAL PURPOSES  ON  A  FARM;
  AND
   10. TO ELECTRIC POWERED VEHICLES.
+ § 19-1309.
+PENALTIES.
+  ANY  PERSON  WHO  KNOWINGLY OR INTENTIONALLY VIOLATES ANY PROVISION OF THIS SECTION SHALL BE LIABLE FOR A  CIVIL  PENALTY  NOT  TO  EXCEED  ONE HUNDRED FIFTY DOLLARS.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.
 Effective  immediately,  the  addition,  amendment and/or repeal of any rule or regulation necessary for the implementation